Drivers in the Military in South Dakota

 If you are a South Dakota military member deployed out of state, your driver's license will remain valid as long as you're an active armed forces member serving outside of South Dakota.
 When you return or leave the service, the South Dakota DPS gives you 30 days to renew.

 However, if you choose to renew your license, South Dakota extends special allowances to members of the military and the Peace Corps―as well as their dependents who are living out-of-state temporarily―to renew their driver's licenses by mail.
 Note, however, that you can only renew by mail if you have already been issued a federally-compliant driver's license or ID card. *

 To renew by mail, you will need to:

-- Fill out a license application form.
+- Fill out a South Dakota Driver License/I.D.
+Card Application form.
 Those in the military (and their dependents) should use their United States address; Peace Corps members need to use their South Dakota address.

 - Sign your name on an unlined, white sheet of paper.